Reserve Officer School (Finland): The Training in the Reserve Officer School

 Flamethrower used in exercises in the Reserve Officer School during World War II.

-After the first seven weeks of the NCO school, those most suitable for Reserve Officer training are selected on the basis of the first phase of schooling and the basic conscript phase.
+After the first seven weeks of the NCO course, those most suitable for Reserve Officer training are selected on the basis of the first phase of NCO school, the branch-specific training phase and the basic conscript phases.
+Thus, at the beginning of the Reserve Officer Course, the officer student has served six weeks as a recruit private, six weeks in the branch-specific training and seven weeks in the NCO course.